Gig Hustlers

 Crowdology, operated by UK company Viga, shares a London address with several other marketing companies including Next15, Agent5 and Bite Global.

-They are relatively new when compared to survey sites like My Points and Bizrate Rewards, and the reviews are mixed, which I’ll get into further below.
+They are relatively new compared to more established survey sites like Pinecone Research, My Points and Bizrate Rewards.
+And the reviews are mixed, which I’ll get into further below.

 One thing you should be aware of though, is that online surveys do not pay very much…